moggieuk/ERCF-Springy/README.md

 ### Hardware
 <ul>
-<li>1x M3x12mm SHCS bolt for articulated servo pivot
+<li>1x M3x20mm SHCS bolt for articulated servo pivot.
+This secures both the encoder and is the pivot for the articulated servo arm.
-<li>1x M3x6mm SHCS bolt to replace 8mm used to secure encoder
-<li>1x 12mm or 15mm s/s compression spring.
+<li>1x 10mm - 15mm s/s compression spring.
 This should be a 6mm diameter, 1mm wire compression spring.
-Both will work and the 12mm is commonly supplied in extruder kits.So you might have one lying around
+<li>1x M3 heatset for the spring compression adjustment
 <li>2x 3x2mm round neodymium magnets.
 These are optional if you want the updated cover to lock shut.
 <li>2x M2x8mm self tapping "servo" screws (these are the ones that were probably supplied with servo).
 Note the warning about too long screws below.

-Here is the articulated servo mount showing the MG90S servo verion and a 12mm spring (and therefore the 3mm spring extender).
+Here is the articulated servo mount showing the MG90S servo verion and a 12mm spring.
 The Savox mount is slightly different.
-Don't fit spring extender when using 15mm long spring.

 <img src="doc/Articulated_Servo_Mount.png" width="400" alt="MG90S Articulated Servo Mount">